Louis de Watteville

-Louis de Watteville (born Abraham Ludwig Karl von Wattenwyl; 1 July 1776 – 16 June 1836) was a Swiss mercenary in Dutch and British service.
-He became a major general in the British Army, and fought in the Napoleonic Wars and the War of 1812.
+Abraham Ludwig Karl von Wattenwyl (1 July 1776 – 16 June 1836), also known by the gallicised name Louis de Watteville, was a Swiss mercenary who became a major-general in the British Army.
+He commanded De Watteville's Regiment during the Napoleonic Wars and played a prominent role in the War of 1812.

 Early life and career

-Watteville was born in Grandson, Switzerland to David Salomon von Wattenwyl and Elisabeth Magdalena Jenner, and first served as a mercenary in the Netherlands.
-In 1801 he took over the command of De Watteville's Regiment from his uncle, Franz Friedrich von Wattenwyl.
-The regiment entered British service, and de Watteville fought with it in the French campaign in Egypt and Syria.
+Louis de Watteville was born on 1 July 1776 in Grandson, Vaud, Switzerland, the son of Landvogt David Salomon von Wattenwyl and Elisabeth Magdalena Jenner.
+He was a member of a prominent patrician family of Bern.
+De Watteville first served as a mercenary in the service of the Dutch Republic.
+In 1801, as a lieutenant-colonel, he took over command of De Watteville's Regiment from his uncle, Franz Friedrich von Wattenwyl (also known as Frédéric de Watteville).
+The regiment entered British service, and de Watteville fought with it in the Egyptian campaign of the War of the Second Coalition.

 Napoleonic Wars

-Louis fought with the regiment at the Battle of Maida, in 1806, and at the Siege of Cádiz.
-He was appointed Colonel of his regiment in 1812.
+De Watteville served with his unit in Spain and Southern Italy during the Napoleonic Wars, most notably at the Battle of Maida in 1806 and at the Siege of Cádiz in 1810–1812.
+He was appointed colonel of his regiment in 1810 and formally became its owner in 1812.
 In the following year, he and the regiment were transferred from Cádiz to Upper Canada.
 By this time the regiment was a mixture of nationalities, including German, Italian and Hungarian, many of whom had been taken prisoner of war by the British while serving in the French armies in Spain.